 This occurs when you improperly use color chemicals or lighter on your hair.
 Lightener, peroxide, and ammonia are some of the components that can be damaging to the hair without proper pre and post-care.

 This occurs when daily manipulation causes hair to become weak in some areas, resulting in loss of curl pattern or even breakage.

 Once you have assessed your damage, follow these steps to decide how to continue.

 2. Minimize The Damage

-Regardless of the cause of your hair's damage, it is imperative to minimize the damage before any coloring process.
+Regardless of the cause of your hair's damage, minimizing the damage before any coloring process is imperative.

 Cut Off Split Ends